abordino/sudoku/README.md

 - choose_square: choose which square to fill.
 - evaluate_options: check the availavble options for that square.
 - complete_square: fill the square with an available option, if any.
-- backtracking: once the choice you made leads you to a dead-end, it brings you back to the last guess, and tries another option.
+- backtracking: once the choice you made leads you to a dead-end, it brings you back to the last guess and tries another option.

 The most difficult (???) solved in 10 seconds: https://www.focus.it/tecnologia/digital-life/ecco-il-sudoku-piu-difficile-del-mondo-123-6132-81